 Your child’s needs and progress will be talked through with you by the class teacher, usually at our parent consultation evenings.
-At these meetings the teacher may be joined by the SENCO or by a colleague from an outside agency.
+At these meetings the teacher may be joined by the SENDCO or by a colleague from an outside agency.
 Additional meetings (formal or informal) can be arranged if needed.
 For children with an IEP, there will usually be a meeting or phone conversation when old targets are reviewed and new targets are set.
 We will always work hard to find a time that is convenient for parents.

 How will you measure my child’s progress?

 Your child’s progress will be tracked and measured (as are all children in school).
 We make on going assessments in lessons and group or individual interventions and when marking.
 We assess more formally at the end of each term and record progress on a tracking system.
 This helps us measure our pupils’ progress.
 These assessments help us to group children in lessons and for interventions.
-If further support is needed the SENCO will decide what additional support can be given to aid progress.
+If further support is needed the SENDCO will decide what additional support can be given to aid progress.
 When a child’s IEP is reviewed, next steps are set.
 This may mean breaking down a target into small steps to enable the child to make progress and experience success.

 How are the school’s resources allocated to children’s Special Needs and Disabilities?